Undergraduate International and ESL Applicants

 - Application for Form I-20 (if you require a student visa)

-Transcripts may be sent by mail to Seton Hall University, Office of Admissions, 400 South Orange Avenue, South Orange, NJ 07079.
+Transcripts may be sent by mail to Seton Hall University, Office of Graduate Affairs, Presidents Hall, 400 South Orange Avenue, South Orange, NJ 07079.

 Transcripts from institutions outside of the United States or Canada must undergo a course-by-course evaluation conducted by an independent credential evaluation agency.
 These agencies must be members of the National Association of Credential Evaluation Services (NACES).
 Students attending U.S. schools abroad or international schools following a U.S. or Canadian curriculum abroad, as well as partner or feeder schools, do not need to submit a credential evaluation; other exceptions may be made on a case-by-case basis.
 However if the credential evaluation is not waived by the Admissions Office, you must submit one.
 If you do not, your application for admission cannot be reviewed.
 If you have questions or would like to know if you can receive a waiver, please contact email@example.com.